Mudpuppy12/ares-renown-plugin/README.md

 The plugin comes with two predefined achievements.
 More can be added here.

 #### renown_fields
-These fields will be shown in the webportal courtesan management route.
+These fields will be shown in the webportal renown management route.

 #### renown_group
 Define here the group that will as family/organisation benefit from their members' renown.
-For example "house".
+For example "house" ot "family".

 #### renown_members
-Here you can define, which kinds of characters are considered in the renown system.
+Here you can define which kinds of characters are considered in the renown system.
 Entries will be "group" and "value", for instance "faction" and "Noble".
-If you leave it at the default "{}" all approved characters will be considered.
+If you change this to "{}" all approved characters will be considered.

+     renown_members:
+     - group: faction
+       value: Noble

 #### shortcuts
 Here is a space where you can define shortcuts for the commands.

+#### standard_types
+Here you can define various standard types for renown entries.
+Use "type" for the name, and you can set points to positive or negative values.

+     standard_types:
+     - type: Freeform
+       points: 0

+#### visible
+Set this to "false", if you don't want renown to be visible to other players.
+Default is "true".

 ## Uninstallation
 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).